-Looking for unusual tourist attractions and local traditions?
+Looking for unusual attractions and local traditions?
 You’ll find a few of those in The County.
 Well, actually you may prefer to avoid some of these anomalies like the Marysburgh Vortex.

 Headstone of Wm.
 Pierce, Died Feb 31, 1860